-We have incurred net losses and generated negative cash flows from operations since inception and expect to incur losses in the future as we continue commercialization activities to support the U.S. launch of DSUVIA, support European sales of DZUVEO by Aguettant, and of Zalviso by any replacement partner, and fund any future research and development activities needed to support the FDA regulatory review of our product candidates.
+Although the termination of the Royalty Monetization resulted in net income for the three and six months ended June 30, 2022, we have incurred net losses and generated negative cash flows from operations since inception and expect to incur losses in the future as we continue commercialization activities to support the U.S. launch of DSUVIA, support European sales of DZUVEO by Aguettant, and fund any future research and development activities needed to support the FDA regulatory review of our product candidates.

-We will incur capital expenditures related to our fully automated packaging line for DSUVIA, which has now been installed, and for which we expect FDA approval in the first half of 2023.
+We will incur capital expenditures related to our fully automated packaging line for DSUVIA, which has been installed, and awaits final site acceptance testing by our contract manufacturer and submission of final data to the FDA for approval.
+FDA approval is expected in the first half of 2023.
 We anticipate that the fully automated line for DSUVIA will contribute to a significant decrease in costs of goods sold in 2023 and beyond.

-Our net loss for the three months ended March 31, 2022 and 2021 was \$8.7 million and \$9.0 million, respectively.
-As of March 31, 2022, we had an accumulated deficit of \$482.3 million.
-As of March 31, 2022, we had cash, cash equivalents and short-term investments totaling \$39.3 million compared to \$51.6 million as of December 31, 2021.
+Our net income for the three and six months ended June 30, 2022 was \$70.7 million and \$62.0 million, respectively, while our net loss for the three and six months ended June 30, 2021 was \$9.9 million and \$18.8 million, respectively.
+As of June 30, 2022, we had an accumulated deficit of \$411.6 million.
+As of June 30, 2022, we had cash, cash equivalents, restricted cash and short-term investments totaling \$27.9 million compared to \$51.6 million as of December 31, 2021.